bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 ## Mistakenly treating the sleep data as grouped

 Let's first go through an example where we treat paired data as if it were independent.
-Consider Galton's sleep data from before.
+Consider Gosset's sleep data from before.
 In the code below, we do the R code for grouped data directly, and using the `r t.test` function.

-{title="Galton's data treated as grouped and independent.", line-numbers=off,lang=r}
+{title="Gosset's data treated as grouped and independent.", line-numbers=off,lang=r}
 ~~~
 n1 <- length(g1); n2 <- length(g2)
 sp <- sqrt( ((n1 - 1) * sd(x1)^2 + (n2-1) * sd(x2)^2) / (n1 + n2-2))